cisco/mindmeld/source/userguide/text_preparation_pipeline.rst

 The :attr:`DEFAULT_TEXT_PREPARATION_CONFIG` is shown below.
 Observe that various normalization classes have been pre-selected by default.
 To modify the selected components (or to use a subset of the normalization steps), duplicate the default config and rename it to :attr:`TEXT_PREPARATION_CONFIG`.
 Place this custom config in the :attr:`config.py` file for your application.
 If a custom configuration is not defined, a default is used.
-The config below is example of a default config specifically for English.
+The config below is an example of a default config specifically for English.
-The :attr:`normalizers` component includes 12 default MindMeld regex normalization rules in addtion to :attr:`Lowercase` and :attr:`ASCIIFold`.
+The :attr:`normalizers` component includes 12 default MindMeld regex normalization rules in addition to :attr:`Lowercase` and :attr:`ASCIIFold`.

 .. code-block:: python